Facts to Know

 - Another type can be more comprehensive and include measures of IQ, cognitive abilities, educational performance, and personality.
 It may take 6-10 hours, scheduled over separate appointments.

 These assessments may be focused on a particular area in great depth, such as evaluating for learning problems in individuals with ADHD, for social and adaptive difficulties in individuals with ASD, or for memory challenges in Alzheimer’s disease.

 Can neuropsychological evaluation improve quality life?

 There are several ways that neuropsychological evaluation may improve quality of life:

 - An assessment can provide useful information for establishing an accurate diagnosis, and with it, more precise and individualized treatment.
 Neuropsychologists provide recommendations for interventions that can implemented in different settings, such as home, a medical setting, or a school setting.
 Diagnoses can be used to communicate between and among providers and to make sure an individual is getting all of the services they can so that they can meet their ultimate potential.

 - Based on the results, specific types of cognitive training may be recommended to help improve functioning.
 Recent research has shown that the brain has of the ability to change and adapt even in adulthood.
 We call this plasticity.
 That means that working or training a mental function can produce improvements and possibly even changes in the brain itself.
 Several brain training programs are available on-line and have shown promise.

-- Provide “targets” for cognitive enhancing medication treatment.
+- Provide “targets” for enhancing the effectiveness of medication.

-- Evaluation can help with self-knowledge and with school, work, and life decisions.
-For example, understanding that language is much better than visual processing may direct a person into more liberal arts/communication oriented fields as opposed to science or math.
-Reduced executive functioning may make financial planning more difficult and require additional support from family members.
+- Evaluations help an individual make more informed decisions related to school, work, and life.
+For example, understanding that an individual has stronger language abilities compared to visual processing skills may direct a person into more liberal arts/communication oriented fields as opposed to science or math.

 How can I get a neuropsychological evaluation at Columbia?